sukritsangvong/wp-browser-extension/wikichange/README.md

-# WikiChange
+# Wiki Addition Viewer

-Annontate changes on Wikipedia pages
+Add insights to your Wikipedia experience

 ## Development